JarvisSan22/OPC-N3_python/AQ/AQplotter/README.md

 Author : Daniel Jarvis
 Contacts : ee18dj@leeds.ac.uk

-### Currenrly not working on RPI3, due to issue will Folium maps, will fix soon
+### Currenrly not working on RPI3, due to issue will Folium maps, will fix soon, but works on desktop

 ### Needed imports
 1st updata